 If you haven’t really given a thought to where you stand on racism and whether you classify as a racist or an anti-racist, then this a good time as any to know this side of yourself.
-This is not the time when you can be a silent spectator to the things that are happening in the country.
+This is not the time when you can be a silent spectator to what is happening in the country.
 This is not the time when your silence separates you from the wrongdoers.
-If one of the reasons why you don’t speak out on the topic is that you don’t know enough about it, then here’s the remedy for you.
-The following are the podcasts you should listen to if you want to know about racism, anti-racism, Black Lives Matter movement, and why your voice matters:
+If you don’t speak out on the topic because you don’t know enough about it, then here’s the remedy for you.
+The following are the podcasts you should listen to if you want to know about racism, anti-racism, the Black Lives Matter movement, and why your voice matters:

 8. Witness Black History